 Provide hand sanitizer to all employees and make sure that hand sanitizer is available in each vehicle.
 Make sure that all provided hand sanitizer has at least 60% alcohol.

 Follow the World Health Organization’s “My five moments for hand hygiene” approach to cleaning their hands:

 (2) before any clean or aseptic procedure is performed

 Also wash hands at the start of shift, before eating or drinking, after touching shared items, after using the washroom, after removing PPE, after cleaning and disinfecting objects, after each call, after refuelling vehicles, after being in public, and at the end of the shift.

-Patients should be offered hand hygiene prior to entering the vehicle and should wear a surgical procedure mask, if tolerated, during transport.
+Patients should be offered hand hygiene prior to entering the vehicle and should wear a respirator or medical mask, if tolerated, during transport.